1. O'Farrell's Welcome to Limerick

 A lively piece by Turlough O'Carolan, a blind harper active in 18th

 century Ireland.
-This piece reflects the modern influences of
+This piece reflects the modern influences of continental

-Irish harp repertoire during O'Carolan's lifetime.
+repertoire during O'Carolan's lifetime.

-4. Brian Boru/ Halting March (Pikeman's March) / The King of Laois
+4. Brian Boru/ Halting March (Pikeman's March) / The King

 Celtic harp, hammered dulcimer, flute, pennywhistle, bodhran

 I have always loved Celtic marches for their emotional range.
-The first
+The

-tune is peaceful and dignified, and always makes me wish I'd met the
+battle.
+The third tune is peaceful and dignified, and always makes

-good king of one of Ireland's counties.
+me wish I'd met the good king of one of Ireland's counties.

 5. Miss Abbott